dell/ansible-powerstore/docs/modules/role.rst

   state (True, str, None)
     Define whether the role should exist or not.

-    Value present, indicates that the role should exist on the system.
+    Value ``present``, indicates that the role should exist on the system.

-    Value absent, indicates that the role should not exist on the system.
+    Value ``absent``, indicates that the role should not exist on the system.

   array_ip (True, str, None)
     IP or FQDN of the PowerStore management system.

-  verifycert (True, bool, None)
+  validate_certs (optional, bool, True)
     Boolean variable to specify whether to validate SSL certificate or not.

-    True - indicates that the SSL certificate should be verified.
+    ``true`` - indicates that the SSL certificate should be verified.
 Set the environment variable REQUESTS_CA_BUNDLE to the path of the SSL certificate.

-    False - indicates that the SSL certificate should not be verified.
+    ``false`` - indicates that the SSL certificate should not be verified.

   user (True, str, None)